 “Bleed in the first line” is great advice a lot of professional writers follow.
 This is also known as a “hook” in sales to grab attention at the start.
 Give the details of your product or services and how it can solve their issue.
 Tell them how they can contact you, and only sell one product or service at a time.

 To help you out, we’ve created a little cheat sheet infographic for you to print and display near your workspace so you have insta inspo whenever you’re scrambling for content.
+If you'd like a free resource that contains captions for 30 social media posts, grab that HERE.

 Let us know which tips have been the most helpful, and which strategies seem to engage your audience the most!